 An unauthorized overdraft or unplanned overdraft is when you have spent over the funds in your current account, without agreeing with your bank beforehand.
 Some banks won’t charge if you dip maybe $5, $10 into an unauthorized overdraft, but you will need to check with your account provider.
 If you already have an agreed overdraft, but go over the agreement, this can also be classed as an unauthorized overdraft, as you are going over the pre-agreed amount.

-Sometimes dipping into an overdraft is inevitable.
+Sometimes dipping into an overdraft fee is inevitable.
 The best thing to do is to make sure you are prepared.
-Check out the infographic below, which explains everything you need to know about unauthorized overdrafts:
+You can also look into the best checking accounts that don’t charge overdraft fees so you’re protected from these pesky bank fees.

 The Best Apps to Save You Real Money